Advertiser Disclosure

 Image Credit: LIGHTFIELD STUDIOS via Adobe Stock

 However, 1 notable exception is the Marriott Bonvoy program.
-With Marriott Bonvoy, your points transfer out to airlines at a 3:1 rate, and you receive a bonus of 5,000 airline miles each time you transfer at least 60,000 Marriott Bonvoy points.
+With Marriott Bonvoy, your points transfer to airlines at a 3:1 rate, and many airlines have a bonus of 5,000 airline miles each time you transfer at least 60,000 Marriott Bonvoy points.

 Booking Comparison

-Now consider that, with the 30% bonus promotion, you could transfer 120,000 Marriott Bonvoy points and receive 71,500 United miles.
-That is enough to book a one-way business class ticket with United from the U.S. to anywhere in Europe — a ticket that can cost $2,000+.
+With the 25% bonus promotion, you could transfer 120,000 Marriott Bonvoy points and receive 75,000 United miles.
+That is enough to book a one-way business class ticket with United from the U.S. to multiple countries in South America — a ticket that can easily cost $2,000, $3,000, or more.
+Or you could fly in economy and make multiple trips using these miles.

-So if you’re someone who values flying long-haul flights in business class, transferring out your miles to United could make a lot of sense here.
+So if you’re someone who values flying in business class or visiting other countries, transferring your Marriott points to United could make a lot of sense here.

 Final Thoughts

-This promotion certainly isn’t a home run for most award travelers, especially when you consider that is really only a solid option for Marriott Bonvoy transfers alone.
-But for those United loyalists out there that are looking to beef up your MileagePlus balance for future redemptions, this is the perfect way to do so.
+This promotion certainly isn’t a home run for most award travelers — especially when you consider that only Marriott Bonvoy transfers provide value worth consider.
+But for those United loyalists out there that are looking to beef up their MileagePlus balance for future redemptions, this is the perfect way to do so.

 INSIDERS ONLY: UP PULSE